Top Things to Know

 By body frame:

-• Narrow torso: Tulster Contour.
-Grip-tuck wings do the work your frame can't.
+- Narrow torso: Tulster Contour.
+Grip-tuck wings do the work your frame can’t.

-• Average frame: Vedder LightTuck or Alien Gear ShapeShift.
+- Average frame: Vedder LightTuck or Alien Gear ShapeShift.
 Adjustability lets you tune to your specific waistline.

-• Broader frame: CrossBreed SnapSlide.
+- Broader frame: CrossBreed SnapSlide.
 Hybrid construction conforms to the body curve without poking ribs.

 By carry position:

-• 3 o'clock: Most kydex OWB performs well here.
+- 3 o’clock: most kydex OWB performs well here.
 Default to slim kydex.

-• 5 o'clock: Higher ride height matters for sit comfort.
+- 5 o’clock: higher ride height matters for sit comfort.
 Hybrid options favor this position.

 The two-week rule.
 Wear the rig daily for two weeks before deciding.
 Drawer time does not count.
 A holster that feels good at the kitchen table can fail in the car, at a desk, or while bending to tie shoes.
-Two weeks capture most of the conditions you actually carry in.
+Two weeks captures most of the conditions you actually carry in.

 A holster is judged by what you carry, not what you own.